mystere1337/libjson/README.md

         return 1;
     }

-    /* Get string setting in the root object from it's name */ char* str = json_get_string(json, "some_str", '.');
+    /* Get string setting in the root object from its name */ char* str = json_get_string(json, "some_str", '.');

     /* Get integer setting in the object named 'obj' inside root object */